-I have some friendships that have transcended the common and entered into the romantic realms, but they would be best described as demi-partners or Pause and Resume relationships.
-When I get to see them, we can be as loving with one another as my husband and I, but we may go weeks or months without seeing one another, and sometimes even as long between talking or texting.
-But when we see one another, we know how we feel for each other and it’s beautiful.
-It’s beautiful because it is love and love is the most precious thing on earth.
+I have some friendships that have transcended the common and entered into the romantic partnership realm, they might be best described at present as Comets or P&RP, but things do change and evolve over time.
+When I get to see any of my partners outside of my marriage, we can be as loving with one another as my husband and I, but we may not always have the luxury of seeing one another, and sometimes we can go long periods between talking or texting.
+Ultimately, we know how we feel for each other and it’s beautiful.
+It’s love, and love is the most precious thing on earth.

 If you are interested in learning more about Polyamory and ethically non-monogamous relationships, there are many sites and books about the topic that can help you to understand more.
 One recommended site that I was pointed to is Poly.Land it’s a blog that talks about many different lifestyles, but has a rather extensive category of Poly 101 content.
 Just understand that polyamory is in no way a free pass to cheat, lie, or have sex with just anyone you want without consequences.
 Polyamory is work, it is communicating, and most especially, it is listening.
 Think that is hard with one person, now try adding more.
 If you aren’t ready for that, you aren’t ready for polyamory.